 - Paperwork must be in order.
 A sworn petition must include specific information, including the basis for the settlement and the amount of insurance available to pay it.
 A good lawyer can try to find out that amount at the beginning of the case, then give you satisfaction he’ll do everything he can to get it all.

 - Approval by court order.
 If the judge approves the settlement, the order includes specific information justifying the amount of the settlement and directing payment to required beneficiaries and certain creditors, such as medical providers.

 If your family is forced to consider a legal case involving a fatality, your life is already too tough.
 Hire an experienced lawyer to fend off insurance company bullies, help you obtain the maximum recovery, and streamline the approval process for you.
 There's other great reasons to hire a skilled attorney to protect your rights to maximum compensation in your one and only chance to do it right.
-Call us today at 864.582.0416 or toll-free at 888.230.1841, or send us an email so we can talk about how we can lighten your load and give you peace of mind.
+Call toll free at 888-230-1841 or fill out a Get Help Now form so we can talk about how we can lighten your load and give you peace of mind.

 Wondering what it's like to work with us?
 Check out these reviews from real clients- and folks who only met with us- on this site that we don't choose the reviews for-Avvo.com.